← Back to Field Notes

 Designing for the Next Engineer

-The strongest engineers design systems with future users in mind.
-That includes the person joining the team months later, the engineer debugging an issue under pressure, and the teammate extending the system without full historical context.
+Systems leadership also requires thinking beyond the present moment.
+The strongest systems are designed with future engineers in mind, including the person joining the team months later, the engineer debugging an issue under pressure, and the teammate extending the system without full historical context.

 Leadership That Multiplies